 Boating charges: Vary between INR 100-120 per person.
 Bargain hard we suggest.

-11. Vizhinjam Rock Cut Cave Temple – A popular tourist attraction in Kovalam
+11. Vizhinjam Rock Cut Cave Temple

 One of important places to visit in Kovalam for religious people is Vizhinjam Rock Cut Cave Temple.
 It is as old as 18th century and located in the outskirts area of Kovalam.
+One of the oldest rock shrines in India, you will find the incomplete sculptures of Lord Shiva and Goddess Parvati.
+The site is under the jurisdiction of Archaeological Survey of India.

 Opening hours: It opens from 9 am to 6 pm, and remains closed on Mondays.

-12. Thiruvallam Parasurama Temple – A 2000 years old Hindu shrine
+12. Thiruvallam Parasurama Temple

 Another temple that must be mentioned here is Thiruvallam Parasurama Temple, which is said to be 2000 years old.
 Located on the banks of Karamana River, it is a unique temple dedicated to Parasurama – the mythological originator of Kerala.
 Try to plan your holidays around Bali Tharpanam– a festival to pay tribute to ancestors.
 Here in this temple, the festival is celebrated with grandeur and it’s worth watching.